CodingGagan/markdown_test/install-and-configure/install/provider-installations/gke-autopilot-install.md

-# Installing Kubecost on GKE Autopilot Clusters
+# Installing nOps on GKE Autopilot Clusters

-## Installing Kubecost for GKE Autopilot via Helm
+## Installing nOps for GKE Autopilot via Helm

-Installing Kubecost on a GKE Autopilot cluster is similar to other cloud providers with Helm v3.1+, with a few changes.
+Installing nOps on a GKE Autopilot cluster is similar to other cloud providers with Helm v3.1+, with a few changes.
 Autopilot requires the use of [Google Managed Prometheus](/install-and-configure/advanced-configuration/custom-prom/gcp-gmp-integration.md) service, which generates additional costs within your Google Cloud account.

-`helm install kubecost/cost-analyzer -n kubecost -f values.yaml`
+`helm install nOps/cost-analyzer -n nOps -f values.yaml`

 Your _values.yaml_ files must contain the below parameters.
-Resources are specified for each section of the Kubecost deployment, and Pod Security Policies are disabled.
+Resources are specified for each section of the nOps deployment, and Pod Security Policies are disabled.

 ```
-kubecostProductConfigs:
+nOpsProductConfigs:
-  clusterName: "<clusterName>" # used for display in Kubecost UI
+  clusterName: "<clusterName>" # used for display in nOps UI

-kubecostModel:
+nOpsModel:
   promClusterIDLabel: cluster # warning: usage and efficiency will show as zero without this setting enabled
   resources:
     requests:
       cpu: 500m
       memory: 512Mi

-kubecostFrontend:
+nOpsFrontend:
   resources:
     requests:
       cpu: 250m